Chapter 79

 He saw her thinking for a second.
 "Please?"

 "I don't want to touch your gun," she will not touch the gun that killed so many people.
 He chuckled.
 Letting her neck go, he walked away from her and unlocked a box.
-Taking out a brand-new gun, he ensured safety was on for now.
+Taking out a brand-new weapon, he ensured safety was on for now.

 Burn Me RightWhere stories live.
 Discover now